pbrandwijk/pbrandwijk.github.io/_posts/2018-10-11-installing-nvidia-graphics-driver.md

 ```

 The command `nvidia-settings` will give an error and say driver is not loaded if you do this immediately after install.
 For this to work you must first reboot the system.
 Then the driver will be loaded and the issue should be solved.

+In `nvidia-settings` under the tab "PRIME profiles" you can select which graphics card to use.
+If you don't need the performance of your NVIDIA card you can change to another that consumes less power.